biaggi/learn-redux-typescript/README.md

 # learn-redux-typescript

-redux with typescript in node
+Redux with typescript in node

+Using eslint and prettier-vscode vs code extensions